andyjakubowski/kingly-site/src/v1/examples/svelte suspense.md

 The default slot content of the `Suspense` component will be immediately put in the DOM and hidden (`display: none`).
 Two things can happen:

-- completion is signalled (`done` or `failed`) before `timeout` milliseconds.
+- completion is signaled (`done` or `failed`) before `timeout` milliseconds.
 In that case, the corresponding slot content (default slot or `error` slot) is displayed as soon as the completion signal is processed
-- completion is not signalled before `timeout` milliseconds expires.
+- completion is not signaled before `timeout` milliseconds expires.
 In that case, the fallback content (e.g. the `fallback` slot content) will be displayed.
 When the default slot content signals completion, it will be displayed.
-When completion is signalled (`done` or `failed`), the corresponding slot content (default slot or `error` slot) is displayed as soon as the completion signal is processed
+When completion is signaled (`done` or `failed`), the corresponding slot content (default slot or `error` slot) is displayed as soon as the completion signal is processed

 The `Album` component also benefits from the suspense functionality: